Brodie Lee: All Elite Wrestling (2020)

-Huber made a surprise debut for the Jacksonville, Florida-based promotion All Elite Wrestling (AEW) on the March 18, 2020 episode of Dynamite, readopting his Brodie Lee ring name.
-Lee was revealed as the "Exalted One", the hitherto unseen leader of the heel faction the Dark Order, attacking SoCal Uncensored with the other members of the group.
-After staying undefeated for several weeks, he challenged AEW World Champion Jon Moxley to a championship match at the Double or Nothing pay-per-view.
-At Double or Nothing on May 23, Lee was defeated by Moxley, marking his first loss in AEW.
+Huber made his surprise debut for All Elite Wrestling (AEW) on the March 18, 2020, episode of Dynamite, reverting to his Brodie Lee ring name.
+He was revealed as the "Exalted One", the previously unseen leader of the villainous faction The Dark Order, and attacked SoCal Uncensored with the other members of the group.
+After remaining undefeated for several weeks, he lost for the first time against Jon Moxley in a match for the AEW World Championship at Double or Nothing on May 23.
 Over the following months, Lee recruited new members into The Dark Order, including Colt Cabana and Anna Jay.
 On the August 22 episode of Dynamite, Lee quickly defeated Cody to win the AEW TNT Championship.
-After the match, Lee attacked Cody's allies Q. T. Marshall, Dustin Rhodes, and Brandi Rhodes with the help of the rest of The Dark Order.
-At All Out on September 5, Lee teamed with fellow Dark Order members Colt Cabana, Evil Uno and Stu Grayson in a loss to Matt Cardona, Scorpio Sky, Dustin Rhodes and Q. T. Marshall.
-Lee then successfully defended the TNT Championship against Dustin Rhodes and Orange Cassidy on the September 9 and 23 episodes of Dynamite, respectively.
-After the latter match, Cody returned and Lee challenged him to a dog collar match for the championship.
-On the October 7 episode of Dynamite, Lee lost his final match, ending his TNT Championship reign at 55 days (46 days as recognized by AEW due to tape delay).
-Shortly after, he went on hiatus with what was reported to be an undisclosed injury.
+He successfully defended the TNT Championship against Rhodes and Orange Cassidy on the September 9 and 23 episodes of Dynamite, respectively.
+Cody returned after Lee's match against Cassidy, and Lee challenged him to a dog collar match for the TNT Championship.
+On the October 7 episode of Dynamite, Cody won the championship and ended Lee's reign at 55 days (46 days as recognized by AEW due to tape delay).
+This would mark Lee's final match as he then went on hiatus and was reportedly dealing with an undisclosed injury, but died from idiopathic pulmonary fibrosis in December.